 A front stalled just to our North will increase the chance for scattered thunderstorms during Friday afternoon and evening.
 Look for heavy rain, intense lightning, and even strong wind gusts within any storm that moves through your area.
 You can always track the rain on First Warning Live Doppler 15000 or if you have an iPhone or Android make sure you download or app.
 Temperatures will reach the low to mid 80s along the coast and mid to upper 80s Inland.

-The front will finally move through Saturday and push to our South.
+finally move through Saturday and push to our South.
 A slight chance for a few early showers Saturday will will give way to an increase of sunshine Saturday afternoon.
 It will still be warm and a bit humid with highs in the low to mid 80s.

 On the back side of the front, dry air will move in bringing seasonable conditions for Sunday.
 Temperatures will reach the low to mid 80s area wide with plenty of sunshine and less humidity.